 Context is important because the most optimal rates and forms in which a robotic functionality receives data are often task and environmentally dependent.
 Consequently, autonomous agents must be able to declaratively specify and re-configure the character of the data received.
-How to define a change, how to approximate values at timepoints where no value is given and how to synchronize collections of values are examples of properties that can be set in the context.
+How to define a change, how to approximate values at time-points where no value is given and how to synchronize collections of values are examples of properties that can be set in the context.
 By robotic functionalities, we mean control, reactive and deliberative functionalities ranging from sensor manipulation and navigation to high-level functionalities such as chronicle recognition, trajectory planning, and execution monitoring.

 The paper is structured as follows.
-We start with section 2 where a larger scenario using the proposed framework is described.
-In section 3, the UAV platform used in the project is briefly described.
-In section 4, DARA, a Distributed Autonomous Robotics Architecture for UAVs is briefly described.
+We start with section 1.2 where a larger scenario using the proposed framework is described.
+In section 1.3, the UAV platform used in the project is briefly described.
+In section 1.4, DARA, a Distributed Autonomous Robotics Architecture for UAVs is briefly described.
 DyKnow is an essential module in this architecture.
-In section 5, the underlying ontology for dynamic knowledge and object structures is described.
-In section 6, the basic structure and implementation of the DyKnow framework is described.
-In sections 7.2 and 7.3, two deliberative functionalities which use the Dy-Know framework are considered, chronicle recognition and execution monitoring, in addition to the dynamic object repository (DOR) described in section 7.1.
-We conclude in section 8 with a discussion of the role of the Dy-Know framework and some related work.
+In sections 1.5 and 1.6, the basic structure of the DyKnow framework and the dynamic knowledge and object structures is described.
+In sections 1.7.2 and 1.7.3, two deliberative functionalities which use the DyKnow framework are considered, chronicle recognition and execution monitoring, in addition to the dynamic object repository (DOR) described in section 1.7.1.
+We conclude in section 1.8 with a discussion of the role of the DyKnow framework and some related work.

-2 An Identification and Track Scenario
+1.2 An Identification and Track Scenario